What are the Fire Safety Regulations In England?

 Signage and Wayfinding

-Signage and wayfinding are essential for helping occupants and emergency responders to make a building safe during a fire or power outage.
+These are significant for helping occupants and emergency responders make a building safe during a fire or power outage.
 This includes exit signs, directional arrows, floor maps, and stairwell indicators, which must be clearly visible and well-lit at all times.

 Responsibilities For Building Owners and Managers